concord-consortium/lab/readme.md

 After running: `bin/guard` the `examples/` directory will be created and any subsequent changes to files in the `src/` directory  cause automatic rebuilding of the associated files in the `examples/` directory.

-**Note:** remember to make changes you want saved in the `src/` directory **not** in the `examples/' directory.`
+**Note:** remember to make changes you want saved in the `src/` directory **not** in the `examples/` directory.

 ### Adding new source files or modules

 If you add a new JavaScript file to an existing Lab module also add it to the associated section of the MakeFile.

-For example if you created a pie chart graph layout and added the JavaScript source file:
+For example if you created a pie chart grapher and intended it to be part of `lab.layout.js` add the JavaScript source file to this directory:

     src/examples/layout/pie-chart.js

-You would also need to add the path to the new source code file to this section of the MakeFile:
+Then also add the path to `ie-chart.js` to the `lib/lab.layout.js` target section of the MakeFile:

     lib/lab.layout.js: \
     	src/start.js \